Tommertom/svelte-ionic-npm/README.md

 In order to reduce bundle size or limit the size of individual chunks, you can replace the
 Example: if you replace the line  `import 'ionic-svelte/components/all';` with imports like below.
 This can reduce the bundle for that chunk drastically.
 The import of `all` will result to at least an 800kb chunk (80 components), so it is worth it to change this.

 Please note, you only need to import a component only once, as the import registers the webcomponent globally.
-So this saves you lots of imports, reducing the bundle as well (compared to tree-shaking)
+So this saves you lots of imports, reducing the bundle as well (compared to tree-shaking).

+And never forget to at least `import 'ionic-svelte/components/ion-app';`.

 ```
 	import 'ionic-svelte/components/ion-app';